 Purring isn’t just for cats.
-Several other species are also thought to make the same soothing sound.
+Several other species are also thought to produce the same soothing sound.

 Newborn kittens purr to communicate with their mother.
-They are born deaf and blind, so they use vibratory purrs to let mom know where they are and to find her.
+They are born deaf and blind, so the vibratory purrs let cat moms locate their kittens.

-Being around a purring cat is good for humans’ health.
-It has been shown to decrease stress and even strengthen bones.
+And being around a purring cat is beneficial for human health.
+The behavior has been shown to decrease stress — and even strengthen bones.

 It’s not clear whether other species purr for the same reasons as cats, but they are equally nice to listen to!
 Here are seven species — besides cats — that are known to purr:

-Gorillas have big purrs to go with their size.
-In this video (well, this photograph with a soundtrack), Koko demonstrates her happy sound.
+Gorillas have big purrs that accompany with their size.
+In this video — well, this photograph with a soundtrack — Koko demonstrates her happy sound:

-Raccoons have lovely loud purrs, and they have got stamina.
+Raccoons have lovely, loud purrs, and they’ve got some serious stamina.
 Watch these two purr for three and a half minutes straight:

 Squirrel lovers have long known about their rumbly expressions of contentment, though they are very soft.
-Turn the volume up around 0:24 on this clip to hear a squirrel purr.
+Turn the volume up around 0:24 on this clip to hear a squirrel purr:

-At about 0:42 in the video below, there is a noise like a motor starting.
-That is an elephant purring.
+At about 0:42 in the video below, listen for a noise like a motor starting.
+That’s an elephant’s purr!

-Scientists say that this rumbling vocalization doesn’t require muscle control and so is fundamentally different from cat purrs.
-It still sounds great.
+Scientists say that this rumbling vocalization doesn’t require muscle control, so it is fundamentally different from cat purrs.
+But, hey, it still sounds great!
 You can hear more elephant purring by clicking on the second audio file in Time Magazine’s article on the subject.